Shallow Grave poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Shallow Grave against these established plot points, we can identify how Danny Boyle utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Shallow Grave within the crime genre.

 Danny Boyle's Structural Approach